aiman-al-masoud/deixiscript/docs/thesis/1-intro.typ

 = Introduction

-// Edsger Dijkstra (1930-2002) was a notable computer scientist, advocate of structured programming and famous for (among the other things): the Dijkstra shortest path algorithm, the Banker's algorithm and the concept of semaphore in multi-threaded computing.

-// Dijkstra wrote a short piece in 1978 lambasting what he called "natural language programming".

-// Old quote by Dijkstra.
 == What is naturalistic programming?

 Naturalistic programming is broadly defined as the attempt to write (computer executable) code in a varyingly complex _subset_ of a natural language: the kind of language we are all naturally familiar with, and brought up speaking from a very early age.

-We say "a _subset_ of natural language" because full, unconstrained natural language is (at least we think) still far too complex and dynamic to be used as a feasible programming language, without any constraints or limitations put in place whatsoever; and no one so far has agreed entirely on what that _subset_ should look like, let alone what it should (or shouldn't) allow us to say.
+We say "a _subset_ of natural language" because full, unconstrained, natural language is (at least we think) still far too complex and dynamic to be used as a feasible programming language, without any constraints or limitations put in place whatsoever; and no one so far has agreed entirely on what that _subset_ should look like, let alone what it should (or shouldn't) allow us to say.

-It was (and maybe still is) customary to dismiss these attempts with the justification that natural language is too "imprecise", too "vague" or too "ambiguous" for the job of telling computers what to do; that this job better suits formal languages, so why bother anyway?
+It was (and maybe still is) customary to dismiss all these attempts with the justification that natural language is too "imprecise", too "vague" or too "ambiguous" for the job of telling computers what to do; that this job better suits formal languages, so why bother anyway?

 Edsger Dijkstra (1930-2002), the late, great computer scientist and early advocate of structured programming, famously wrote a piece in 1978 titled: "On the foolishness of "natural language programming" @foolishnessnatprogramming.
 In it he discusses what he (rightly) sees as the defects of natural language (ambiguity, verbosity...) compared to formal languages when describing mathematical concepts and computer algorithms.